Coronavirus on Curacao – NEWS UPDATES

 AN ABUNDANCE OF OPEN SPACE * 365 DAYS OF SUN * FREEDOM OF CHOICE

 The abundance of open space at LionsDive Beach Resort Curaçao creates a natural preventative measure, against the Coronavirus (Covid-19) on Curacao, where you can practice being social, yet distant to easily protect yourself and your family.

 What is AMResorts doing to keep travelers safe?

-Sunscape Curaçao Beach Resort, Spa and Casino is closely monitoring information on coronavirus (COVID-19) and the safety and wellbeing of their guests, partners and colleagues is of utmost importance.
+Sunscape Curaçao Beach Resort, Spa and Casino is closely monitoring information about the Coronavirus on Curacao (COVID-19) and the safety and wellbeing of their guests, partners and colleagues is of utmost importance.
 AMResorts® branded properties adhere to strict international guidelines related to the prevention, detection and treatment of many diseases.